 Bible scholars assume that our first parents had a large family that consisted of many boy and girls.
 This assumption is based on the Bible telling us that Adam lived to be 930 years old (Genesis 5:5).
 This is about ten times longer than most people live today.

 With this in mind, taking today’s fertility at the antediluvian time it would be about 350 years.
-If they had just one child every seven years of her fertility, then this would result in them having 50 kids.
+If they had just one child every seven years of her fertility, then Adam and Eve would result to having 50 children.
 This is a conservative estimate, as it is likely that they obeyed God’s first commission to: “be fruitful and multiply …” [Genesis 1:28].

 It is interesting to note that there is a tradition outside the Scripture that can’t be proven in The Works of Josephus* which states that: